 Could we consider setting aside our obsession for all things busily gleeful, and possibly return to appreciation for options occasionally meaningful?
 Or a less nonsensical expectation that would recognize that life offers challenges, opportunities, and a wide range of emotional states – and maybe that’s a positive?

-Might we consider disassembling the Happiness Industry, or if that’s too radical, recognizing that its prominence in contemporary discourse is potentially harmful?
+Might we consider eliminating the overzealous reach of the Happiness Industry?
+If that’s too radical, what about recognizing that its prominence in contemporary discourse is potentially harmful?
 That its trickle-down effects on relationships, marriage, and parenting are part of the growing problems of narcissism and entitlement?

 Parents Rule, Kids Drool?